K4resz/hassio-addons/meter_reader/README.md

 over: max you expect it to go up during an update interval

-aws_access_key_id, aws_secret_access_key, region: see link on how to set up an AWS account.
-Did not really see how to get your region, I use "us-east-2" (https://docs.aws.amazon.com/rekognition/latest/dg/setting-up.html)
+ocr.space token: see https://ocr.space/OCRAPI on how to get free API token

 mqtt_host, mqtt_port, mqtt_user, mqtt_pwd: find and get access to your MQTT server